kyma-project/api-gateway/docs/user/tutorials/01-70-rate-limit.md

 * Connection #0 to host httpbin.local.kyma.dev left intact
 ```

+You have configured the path-based rate limits.
-Path-based rate limit is configured.
-Remove the RateLimit CR from a cluster.
+You can apply only one RateLimit CR in the cluster.
+To follow the next example, remove the RateLimit CR from a cluster.
 ```bash
 kubectl delete ratelimits -n test ratelimit-path-sample
 ```

-## Deploying header-based rate limit configuration
+## Deploying Header-Based Rate Limit Configuration

-The following example sets up local rate limit for all endpoints exposed by httpbin service.
+The following example sets up a local rate limit for all endpoints exposed by the HTTPBin Service.
-Additionally, it configures separate rate limit configuration for requests with header `X-Rate-Limited` set to `true`.
+Additionally, it configures a separate rate limit for requests with the header **X-Rate-Limited** set to `true`.

-Make sure that `enableResponseHeaders` field is set to `true`.
-This enables `X-RateLimit` headers in response.
-It will help identify if rate limits are working.
+Make sure that the **enableResponseHeaders** field is set to `true`.
+This enables the **x-ratelimit-limit** and **x-ratelimit-remaining** response headers, which can help confirm that the rate limits are working.

-> [NOTE]
+> [!NOTE]
-> Token limit *must* be a multiplication of token bucket fill timer.
+> The token limit must be a multiple of the token bucket fill timer.
-> If the configuration is incorrect, RateLimit will be in Error state, and the rate limit will not be applied.
+> If the configuration is incorrect, the RateLimit CR is in the `Error` state, and the rate limit is not applied.

-Apply the following RateLimit CR into the cluster:
+Apply the following RateLimit CR:
 ```bash
 cat <<EOF | kubectl apply -f -
 apiVersion: gateway.kyma-project.io/v1alpha1